community-z-users/czt/attic/README.txt

 z2svg: From Z into SVG.
 For browsing the well-formed formulae of
     a Z specification using a standard web browser with SVG plug-in.

+specreader: Z specification parser that allows processing of specifications
+    with multiple Z sections per file.
+Performs rearrangement of sections.